 There is always the temptation to stuff your fan page name with tons of keywords, like "Bob's Bakery - Muffins, Bagels, Cookies, Breads - Catering & Events."
 In actuality, having a name like this can hurt your viral growth rate inside Facebook.
 If you appear too spammy, your fans will be less likely to engage with your page, let alone share posts and updates with their friends.
 In fact, people can even hide your updates from their news feed - imagine the horror!

 Don't be too generic either, though.
 Facebook's intent behind fan pages is that they represent real businesses, brands, personalities, etc. By choosing something too generic, like Travel, Sports, Fishing, etc., you run the risk of Facebook shutting down your ability to post updates and reach out to new fans.

 Quick Tip: The first word in your fan page title is given the most weight (importance) by Google.

-After your fan page has 25 Likes, Facebook gives your you the ability to create a unique URL (or usernames as Facebook calls them) for the page.
-Because URLs are heavily weighted by search engines, it is vital that your fan page URL reflects an aspect of your business.
+Once your Facebook business page has over 25 "Likes", Facebook gives your you the opportunity to create a unique web address (or usernames as Facebook calls them) for the page.
+Because web addresses carry weight by search engines, it is vital that your Facebook page address reflects an aspect of your business.